 Article 1 This Act is enacted to achieve a sound management of pawn business and serves as operation guidance.
 The regulations of other laws shall apply to those matters not regulated by this Act.

-Article 2 The competent authority hereinafter used in this Act refers to the Ministry of the Interior at the national level, municipal government at the municipal level and the county (city) government at the county (city)
+Article 2 The competent authority hereinafter used in this Act refers to the Ministry of the Interior at the national level, municipal government at the municipal level and the county (city) government at the county (city) level.

 Article 3 The terms hereinafter used in this Act are defined as follows: